People often get the name of this country wrong because it is very confusing. But the names mean different things.

 There are also separate governments for Scotland, Wales, the Isle of Man and the Channel Islands.
 These governments are for more local issues, such as health, culture, education and language.
 Northern Ireland has no government at the moment.

-In Scotland and Wales, the governments are overseen by the Scottish Parliament and the Welsh Assembly.
+In Scotland and Wales, the governments are overseen by the Scottish Parliament and the Welsh Parliament.

 The Scottish Parliament: The 129 Members of the Scottish Parliament (MSPs) are led by the First Minister of Scotland.
 All MSPs are voted by election, which takes place about every four years.
 The parliament building is located in Holyrood, Edinburgh.
 Read more on the Scottish parliament website.